HEASARC/sciserver_cookbooks/data-find-download.md

 We handle the case of a user searching for data on a specific astronomical object from a *specific* high energy table.
 For a more general data access tutorial, see the [data access notebook](data-access.md).

-We will be find all NuSTAR observations of **NGC 4151** that have an exposure of more than 50 ks.
+We will find all NuSTAR observations of **3C 105** that have an exposure of less than 10 ks.

 This notebook searches the NuSTAR master catalog `numaster` using pyvo.
-We specifically use the `conesearch` service, which the VO service that allows for searching around a position in the sky (NGC 4151  in this case).
+We specifically use the `conesearch` service, which the VO service that allows for searching around a position in the sky (3C 105  in this case).

 <div style='color: #333; background: #ffffdf; padding:20px; border: 4px solid #fadbac'>
 <b>Running On Sciserver:</b><br>